 In Cultural Leadership, participants learn about systems of oppression through the lenses of African American and Jewish histories.
 These groups, in their respective histories, have experienced both unimaginable violence, diaspora, and cultural exclusion.
-These groups have also persistently acted with incredible strength, resilience, and resistance.
-Their vibrant cultures persist, and deserve celebration.
-We celebrate them and look to them for insight into systems of oppression and wisdom on how to continue the fight for justice — while maintaining joy along the way.
+These groups have also persistently acted with incredible strength, resilience, and unity.
+We celebrate the experiences of African Americans, Jews, and other marginalized groups as we look to them for insight into systems of oppression and the ongoing fight for justice.

 What are the objectives of Cultural Leadership?

-- explore and explicates the causes and consequences of social injustice;
+- exploring and explicating the causes and consequences of social injustice

-- encourage cooperation, mutual respect, and dialogue through year-long relationship building activities;
+- encouraging cooperation, mutual respect, and dialogue through yearlong relationship building activities

-- provide direct exposure to leaders of social movements as mentors and models of social activism to demonstrate how youth can become agents of social change;
+- exposing students to expert speakers and leaders of social movements to model how they can become agents of social change

-- develop leadership competence through practical skills training in public speaking, facilitation, community organizing, and public relations;
+- developing leadership skills such as public speaking, facilitation, community organizing, and public relations

-- motivate students to initiate change in their families, schools, neighborhoods and other circles of social influence;
+- motivating students to initiate change in their families, schools, neighborhoods and other circles of social influence

-- cultivate the next generation of activists, community organizers, and leaders.
+- cultivating the next generation of activists, community organizers, and civil rights leaders

-Cultural Leadership is open to high-school sophomores and juniors in the St. Louis region who have demonstrated curiosity, maturity, a sense of civic responsibility, and leadership potential.
+Cultural Leadership’s High School Program is open to current high school sophomores and juniors in the St. Louis region who have demonstrated curiosity, maturity, a sense of civic responsibility, and leadership potential.
 We welcome applicants of all identities who are interested in becoming civil rights change agents and “troublemakers of the best kind.”